odan/Slim-Website/docs/v5/concepts/middleware.md

 Think of it as a set of layers that wrap around your app, giving you full control to modify requests and responses.

-This is handy for things like:
+This is handy for things like: Authentication, Authorization, Logging and Error handling.

-* **Authentication:** Validating user credentials.
-* **Authorization:** Enforcing permissions and access control.
-* **Logging:** Tracking HTTP activity for debugging or analytics.
-* **Request Modification:** Adding headers, parsing bodies, or altering input data.
-* **Response Transformation:** Modifying output formats or adding metadata.
-* **Error Handling:** Catching and managing exceptions globally.

-Middleware enables reusability and modularity, making it easier to handle cross-cutting concerns efficiently.

 ## How middleware works